RaviTambade/weekendjune25/README.md

 * ✅ Mentorship from developers with QA backgrounds
 * ✅ Certificate of Completion + Project Demos

-## 💬 Mentor Closing Message

-> *"You’re not switching careers—you’re expanding your impact.
-You’ve tested other people’s code long enough.
-Now, let’s build something of your own.
-From the right side of the V to the left.
-From QA to Full Stack.
-This is your journey, and Transflower is here to accelerate it."*

 <a href="https://github.com/RaviTambade/weekendjune25/blob/main/vmodel.md">Let us get started ...</a>